NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 \*\* The units of the arguments to a (comparison) operator must be of the same unit.
 It produces a dimensionless boolean result.

-\*\*\* For the `+` and `-` operators the types of the two arguments must be the same, and the result has that unit.
+\*\*\* For the `+` and `-` operators the units of the two arguments must be the same, and the result has that unit.
 For `*`, `/` and `//`, unit arithmetic is applied.
 That is, the units of the arguments are themselves multiplied or divided with one another to produce the result unit.

 \*\*\*\* With exponentiation, the unit of the left hand side is raised to the power of the right hand side if it is possible.
-It is possible if the left hand side is dimensionless or if it can be determined that the right hand side is a constant integer or rational value.
+It is possible if the left hand side is dimensionless or if it can be determined at compile time that the right hand side is a constant integer or rational number.

 ### Unary operator